gitpan/App-Sv/README.md

     Enables logging at the given level and all lower (higher priority) levels.
 This should be an integer between 1 (fatal) and 9 (trace).
 For the actual names, see [AnyEvent::Log](http://search.cpan.org/perldoc?AnyEvent::Log).
-If `SV_DEBUG` is set this defaults to 8 (debug), otherwise it defaults to 5 (warn).
+If `SV_DEBUG` is set, this defaults to 8 (debug), otherwise it defaults to 5 (warn).

 - log->{file}

     If this option is set, all the log messages are appended to this file.
-By default messages go to STDOUT or STDERR.
+By default messages go to STDOUT or STDERR, whichever is open.
+By default logging goes to STDOUT.

 - log->{ts\_format}